-(C) The Body of the Letter: This is the most important part of the letter, this consists the purpose of the letter.
-The body of the letter should be written in simple style using the reported speech.
+(C) The Body of the Letter: This is the most letter, this consists the purpose of the letter.
+The body of the letter should write in direct, simple style using the reported speech.
 It should be brief and explained easily.
 The body style of the letter depends on the type of letter.
 There are three main parts of the body: